Outsourcing Your Telemarketing Function – The Pros & Cons

 If you do outsource your telemarketing/telesales, choose your provider wisely!

-It’s important to know that they owner of the telemarketing company may give you confidence and earn your trust, but may not be actually making the calls.
+It’s important to know that the owner of the telemarketing company may give you confidence and earn your trust, but may not be actually making the calls.
 It’s important to ask of the owner/s:

-* What is his team like?
+* What is the team like?

-· Can I please have the name of three customers who I can call as reference points?
+• Can I please have the name of three customers who I can call as reference points?

-· What is your typical call/conversation/pitch/close ratio like?
+• What is your typical call/conversation/pitch/close ratio like?
 (Don’t accept vague answers, he should know these average numbers off the top of his head and if he doesn’t that also tells you something).

-· How do you train your people to ensure that they are the best?
+• How do you train your people to ensure that they are the best?

-· What reports will I receive – can I have a look at a sample call sheet, meeting agenda report and monthly consolidated report?
+• What reports will I receive – can I have a look at a sample call sheet, meeting agenda report and monthly consolidated report?

-· Will I get a direct line through to the person who made the meeting if I have any questions?
+• Will I get a direct line through to the person who made the meeting if I have any questions?

-· How many people will be in charge of my campaign?
+• How many people will be in charge of my campaign?

-· How much talk time per day do you expect from your people?
+• How much talk time per day do you expect from your people?

 Stay involved!

 The key to the whole outsourcing process is to stay involved.
-If you nurture the relationship with your outsourced telemarketing/telesales provider, call and meet weekly, feed through new developments, don’t accept poor performance, and pretty much spend a lot of energy on outsourcing then you get a good result.
+If you nurture the relationship with your outsourced telemarketing/telesales provider, call and meet weekly, feed through new developments, don’t accept poor performance, and pretty much spend a lot of energy on outsourcing then you will get a good result.

 If you don’t spend LOTS of time getting it right and working closely with your outsourced telemarketing provider, then you might find your company reputation slips behind.